Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/01b_InfluxDBTimeSeries.md

     Click the drop-down list and select the desired connection.
 The available connections are displayed in the list.

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-    Click this button to refresh the *Connections* drop-down list to display any newly created connection.
+    Click this button to refresh the *Connections* drop-down list and display any newly created connection.

 - *Queries*
     Click the drop-down list and select the desired predefined query.

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-    Click this button to refresh the *Queries* drop-down list to display any newly created query.
+    Click this button to refresh the *Queries* drop-down list and display any newly created query.

 - *Tag columns*
     Enter the relevant tag(s) in this box to categorize the data to be written to InfluxDB according to your desired criteria.
 Tags represent metadata and are therefore optional.